andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-a-core-data-model-in-swift-playgrounds.md

 Woohoo!
 I thought this was pretty cool.

-**Don&#8217;t forget**: If you make updates to your model, you need to re-build your app, delete the &#8220;momd&#8221; folder from your playground&#8217;s resources, re-drag the freshly-compiled &#8220;momd&#8221; file to your playground again to work with the latest version of the model.
+**Don't forget**: If you make updates to your model, you need to re-build your app, delete the &#8220;momd&#8221; folder from your playground's resources, re-drag the freshly-compiled &#8220;momd&#8221; file to your playground again to work with the latest version of the model.

 <a name="potential-usefulness" class="jump-target"></a>